metatheta/Fantastic-Four-Sokobot/README.md

-my group made use of techniques such as manhattan distance as our heursitic, which allowed for a more intelligent travel through the state space; we also used simple a simple corner deadlock checker, which eliminated the need of checking "lost cause" states; and we made use of push states where only a change in box position would be considered it's own state, this limited the state space the bot needs to explore.
+my group made use of techniques such as manhattan distance as our heursitic, which allowed for a more intelligent travel through the state space; we also used simple a simple corner deadlock checker, which eliminated the need of checking "lost cause" states; we made use of push states where only a change in box position would be considered it's own state, this limited the state space the bot needs to explore; and lastly given the mention of heuristic, our bot uses A* to travel through the state space.